Dogebooch/DougHub/.github/instructions/general-instructions.gemini.md

 - **Repo-aware**: real file paths, modules, and tools that actually exist.
 - **Claude+Copilot friendly**: step-by-step tasks Claude Code can execute with auto-edits and Copilot completions.
-- **Zen-aware**: explicit places where Zen MCP tools should be used (planner, codereview, precommit, debug, testgen, analyze, secaudit, docgen, etc.).
 - **Validation-focused**: precise commands and checks so the human can verify correctness.

 ---